Abhijeet-Katiyar/Summer/finalReport.md

 # **<u>Multiple box plots</u>** :
 Multiple box plots are basically the boxplots of seasonal subseries plots.
 Box plots are more informative than any simple plot.
-Box plot revels information like mean, inter quartile range, minimum and maximum value and outliars, central tendency and dispersion.
+Box plot revels information like mean, inter quartile range, minimum and maximum value and outliers, central tendency and dispersion.

 For box plots we are going to use `seaborn`.